5 things to know about coronavirus vaccines for young children - NewsBreak

 Each dose of Moderna’s is bigger, though, which could aid the effectiveness of its two doses.
 The Moderna vaccine for children is 25 micrograms, a quarter the size of the adult dose, while the Pfizer vaccine for children is three micrograms, just one-tenth the dose for adults.

-William Moss, a vaccine expert at Johns Hopkins University, said the companies were trying to strike the right balance on the size of the dose, enough to be effective but not so big that it causes more side effects.OHP: Man shot, killed after opening fire on Oklahoma troopers
+William Moss, a vaccine expert at Johns Hopkins University, said the companies were trying to strike the right balance on the size of the dose, enough to be effective but not so big that it causes more side effects.Teen caught in famous tornado video to get new truck

 “They’re trying to find this balance between what’s sufficient amount of vaccine dosage to protect the children, weighing these transient side effects like fever or soreness,” Moss said.